Rebuilding Brokenness by Learning from Nehemiah

 The first thing we can learn is to begin to fervently pray as he did.
 Prayer begins with repentance that clears and cleans areas of our lives that are not pleasing to God.

-Start with repentance and prayer and come back and read more on the series about Nehemiah.
+Start with repentance and prayer, and come back and read more on the series about Nehemiah.

 You will learn the process of rebuilding brokenness in your life as you read about how the Jewish people rebuilt the broken wall surrounding Jerusalem.

-Are you rebuilding brokenness in your life?
-God wants to be the One rebuilding your brokenness and this can happen when we learn to fervently pray as Nehemiah did.
+God wants to be the One rebuilding your brokenness.
+This happens when we fervently pray as Nehemiah did.

-#NehemiahProject don’t be afraid of studying Nehemiah.
+Don’t be afraid of studying Nehemiah.
 If I can slow down as I read and journal through Nehemiah, so can you!
-I’m not a theologian and I do my best in my devotionals to demonstrate how to draw closer to Jesus.

 Todays Prayer